FC Barcelona: 2008–2012: Guardiola era

 After Laporta's departure from the club in June 2010, Sandro Rosell was soon elected as the new president.
 The elections were held on 13 June, where he received 61.35% (57,088 votes, a record) of total votes.
 Rosell signed David Villa from Valencia for €40 million and Javier Mascherano from Liverpool for €19 million.
 At the 2010 World Cup in South Africa, Barcelona players that had graduated from the club's La Masia youth system would play a major role in Spain becoming world champions.
 On 11 July, seven players who came through the academy participated in the final, six of whom were Barcelona players who started the match, with Iniesta scoring the winning goal against the Netherlands.

 In November 2010, Barcelona defeated their main rival Real Madrid 5–0 in El Clásico.
 At the ceremony for the 2010 FIFA Ballon d'Or in December, Barcelona's La Masia became the first youth academy ever to have all three finalists for the Ballon d'Or, with Messi, Iniesta and Xavi being named the three best players in the world for 2010.
 In the 2010–11 season, Barcelona retained the La Liga trophy, their third title in succession, finishing with 96 points.
-In April 2011, the club reached the Copa del Rey final, losing 1–0 to Real Madrid at the Mestalla Stadium in Valencia.
-In May, Barcelona defeated Manchester United in the 2011 Champions League Final 3–1 held at Wembley Stadium, a repeat of the 2009 final, winning their fourth European Cup.
-In August 2011, La Masia graduate Cesc Fàbregas was bought from Arsenal and he would help Barcelona defend the Spanish Supercup against Real Madrid.
+In April 2011, the club reached the Copa del Rey final, losing 1–0 to Real Madrid at the Mestalla in Valencia.
+In May, Barcelona defeated Manchester United in the 2011 Champions League Final 3–1 held at Wembley, a repeat of the 2009 final, winning their fourth European Cup.
+In August 2011, La Masia graduate Cesc Fàbregas was transferred from Arsenal and he would help Barcelona defend the Spanish Supercup against Real Madrid.
 The Supercup victory brought the total number of official trophies to 73, matching the number of titles won by Real Madrid.